 If your child does not understand an assignment, he needs to know how to ask for clarification.
 Encourage open communication and even role play how this can be done so your child can be comfortable doing this on their own.

 9. Create a task chart.

 It may be easiest to have a dry erase task chart that your child can write nightly or weekly assignments on and erase or check off as they are completed.
 This way both of you know what is done and what needs to be done.
-You can find one here for as low as $6.99 that is both child friendly and colorful!
+I have found these as low as $3 that is both child friendly and colorful!
 I recently purchased a Melissa & Doug organizational calendar and task board for $3 at Goodwill.
 If you are familiar with Melissa & Doug products, you know this was a great deal!

 10. Provide positive reinforcement.